-As stated in Note 1, Qatar Holding L.L.C. is the Parent Company of the Group, which is controlled by Qatar Investment Authority.
+As stated in Note 1, Qatar Investment Authority is the Parent Company of the Group.
 The Group enters into commercial transactions with the Qatar Government and other Government related entities in the ordinary course of business, which includes providing telecommunication services, placement of deposits and obtaining credit facilities.
 All these transactions are in the ordinary course of business at normal commercial terms and conditions.
 Following are the significant balances and transactions between the Company and the Qatar Government and other Government related entities.

 - (i) Trade receivables-net of impairment include an amount of QR.
-832,447 thousand (2021: QR.
-563,081 thousand) receivable from Government and Government related entities. - (ii) The most significant amount of revenue from a Government related entity amounted to QR.
-137,059 thousand (2021: OR.
-212,717 thousand). - (iii) Industry fee (Note 10) pertains to the industry fee payable to CRA, a Government related entity.
+706,246 thousand (2022: QR.
+832,447 thousand) receivable from Government and Government related entities. - (ii) The most significant amount of revenue from a Government related entity amounted to QR.
+105,237 thousand (2022: QR.
+137,059 thousand). - (iii) Industry fee (Note 19) pertains to the industry fee payable to CRA, a Government related entity.